binaryphile/concorde/README.md

 string value
 ```

-If the first line of a string has indentation, concorde's `get` will
+Concorde's `get` will do this if the first line of a string has
-strip all matching indentation from the rest of the lines in the string.
+indentation.
+It strips all matching indentation from the rest of the
-So the above output is what you will obtain from `get`.
+lines in the string.

 The indentation of a line needs to match precisely,
 character-for-character, in order to be stripped.
-Non-matching
+Lines which start
-characters are not stripped.
+with non-matching characters are simply left alone and not altered.

 This behavior works for most needs.
-If you want leading indentation
+If you happen to need leading
-that is not stripped, you can either place no indentation on the first
+indentation which is not stripped, you can either place no indentation
-line (and possibly add it after the fact if needed), or you can use the
+on the first line (and possibly add it after the fact if needed), or you
-`get_raw` function which does no stripping at all.
+can use the `get_raw` function which does no stripping at all.